veeenu/eldenring-practice-tool/README.md

 A tool for practicing speedruns.
 Made with ❤️ by [johndisandonato](https://twitch.tv/johndisandonato).

-The tool is free, and will always be free.
+The tool is free, and will always be free for everyone.
 Please consider [supporting the project](https://www.patreon.com/johndisandonato)!

 ![Screenshot](lib/data/screenshot.jpg)